-The Virgin Islands Water and Power Authority (WAPA) was experiencing critical water shortages at the Randolph Harley Power Plant on St. Thomas, impacting 5,500 residents, local businesses, and several hundred thousand visiting tourists.
+In November 2011, the Virgin Islands Water and Power Authority (WAPA) was experiencing critical water shortages at the Randolph E. Harley Power Plant on St. Thomas, impacting 5,500 residents, local businesses, and several hundred thousand visiting tourists.
 The shortages were caused by the challenges WAPA faced in making much needed repairs to older thermal desalination equipment.

-With WAPA’s plant experiencing significant downtime and no water available in storage, immediate assistance was received by the VI National Guard.
-The VI Guard brought in a total of eight 40k gpd seawater reverse osmosis (SWRO) units.
-While the temporary supply offered some relief, it was not nearly enough capacity to meet the average daily demand of 1.8 million gpd.
+WAPA personnel worked diligently to repair the equipment, but with the plant experiencing significant downtime and no water available in storage, immediate assistance was accepted by the VI National Guard.
+The VI Guard brought in a total of eight 40,000 gallon per day (GPD) (151m3/d) seawater reverse osmosis (SWRO) units.
+While the temporary supply offered some relief, it was not nearly enough capacity to meet the average daily demand of 1.8 million

-WAPA called on Seven Seas Water to provide an emergency supply of 2 million gpd (7,570m3/d) in the shortest timeframe possible.
+gallons per day (MGD) (6,813m3/d).
+WAPA called on Seven Seas Water to provide an emergency supply of 2 MGD (7,570m3/d) in the shortest time frame possible.
 A fast-track solution was paramount to mitigating the economic and social impacts caused by the water shortage that was occurring during the peak tourist season.

 In mid 2011, Seven Seas Water agreed with WAPA to construct a state of the art permanent SWRO system to replace WAPA’s aging thermal desalination equipment.
 In November 2011, while in the permitting process for the long term plant, the water emergency occurred on St. Thomas.
 Seven Seas Water was asked to respond immediately to provide a short-term solution until the long term permanent plant could be constructed.